yiisoft/yii2/docs/guide/composer.md

 Composer
 ========

-Yii2 uses Composer as its package manager.
+Yii2 uses Composer as its dependency management tool.
 Composer is a PHP utility that can automatically handle the installation of needed libraries and extensions, thereby keeping those third-party resources up to date while absolving you of the need to manually manage the project's dependencies.

 Installing Composer